 The Device-to-Device patch view is like a network patch bay.
 It enables all devices assigned to the mixer to patch between each other.
-There is no patching to and from the mixer.
+This view does not include patching to and from the mixer.

 DEVICE-TO-DEVICE PATCH BEHAVIOR